LachlanMcL/Ben-10-API/README.md

 The parameters that can be used are `name`, `species`, `home_world`, `abilities`, and `image`.

-These parameter limiters can also be used with specific alien GET requests:
+These parameter limiters can also be used with specific alien GET requests: \n `GET http://localhost:3001/aliens/Heatblast?name=false&home_world=false`
-`GET http://localhost:3001/aliens/Heatblast?name=false&home_world=false`

 ---